mpilar/resume/multipage/_sources/projects.txt

-* Architected new version of our Newspaper CMS for availability and scalability using .NET MVC 4.0 and .NET Web API 2.0, implementing an MQ based job system for better backend user satisfaction.
+* Architected new version of our Newspaper CMS for availability and scalability using .NET MVC 4.0 and .NET Web API 2.0, implementing an MQ based job system for better back-end user satisfaction.
 The FrontEnd was architected to use the subset of ESI available in varnish for a better user experience
 * Implemented a read-only API translation middleware using .NET Web API 2.0 and AutoMapper to provide a proxy API so that legacy API responses could be cleaned up and made more consistent:

-    - Corrected usage of mixed case, mixed language keys in json response
+    - Corrected usage of mixed case, mixed language keys in JSON response
     - Coerced output into consistent output models (previously two representations of a model presented two different ways would have inconsistent keys)
     - Corrected HTTP status responses (legacy API always responded with 200 even